-“The latest test showed that it was easier to remove dust from treated carpet.
-This is positive for the indoor environment, because one of the problems with carpets is their ability to hold dust and dirt.” -Pawel Wargocki, at The Technological University of Denmark
+“The latest test showed that it was easier to remove dust from the treated carpet.
+This is positive for the indoor environment because one of the problems with carpets is their ability to hold dust and dirt.” -Pawel Wargocki, at The Technological University of Denmark

 Tests And Test Results

 This test shows that fabric treated with Fiber ProTector retains its breathability.
 The ability of air to pass through the fabric is not affected.

 Bacteriostatic Reduction Test – View Test